It's never too late to straighten crooked teeth or a misaligned bite.

 Unlike braces, Invisalign® aligners can be taken out when you eat and clean your teeth, but it's still recommended that you wear them as much as possible through the day and night.
 The length of the treatment depends on the individual, but it's usually completed in 12 months.

-If you'd like to know more about Invisalign® and braces for adults, make an appointment with our orthodontist in Brisbane.
-Dr Lesley Short helps patients of all ages to correct problems with their teeth and bites and will work with you to develop a personalised treatment plan.
+If you'd like to know more about Invisalign® and braces for adults, make an appointment with us.
+Dr Christine Cheah helps patients of all ages to correct problems with their teeth and bites and will work with you to develop a personalised treatment plan.